oracle/docker-images/OracleDatabase/README.md

 	Copyright (c) 2014-2016 Oracle and/or its affiliates.
 All rights reserved.

 **IMPORTANT:** The resulting images will be an newly installed Oracle Database.
-You must extend the image with your own Dockerfile and create the users and tablespaces that you may need.
+You may extend the image with your own Dockerfile and create the users and tablespaces that you may need.

 ### Running Oracle Database in a Docker container
 To run your Oracle Database Docker image just use the **docker run** command as follows: